The Gay Science: Eternal recurrence

 The book contains Nietzsche's first consideration of the idea of the eternal recurrence, a concept which would become critical in his next work Thus Spoke Zarathustra and underpins much of the later works.

 "God is dead"

-Here is also the first occurrence of the famous formulation "God is dead", first in section 108.
+The book mentions an occurrence of the famous formulation "God is dead"; this can be found in later works such as Thus Spoke Zarathustra.

 Section 125 depicts The Parable of the Madman who is searching for God.
 He accuses us all of being the murderers of God. "'Where is God?' he cried; 'I will tell you.
 We have killed him—you and I. All of us are his murderers..."